 Other Charcoal Drawing Supplies

-Paper — Choose your paper wisely.
-You’ll want to select something with texture to it, meaning that when you run your hand over the paper, you will feel tiny bumps.
-Drawing onto a toothy surface will help to extract some of the charcoal onto paper.
-Look for a paper that’s above 100 pounds so that it can absorb all of the layers of charcoal.
+Choose your paper wisely.
+You'll want to select something with texture to it, meaning that when you run your hand over the paper, you will feel tiny bumps.
+Drawing onto a toothy surface will help to extract some of the charcoal onto the paper.
+Look for a paper that's above 100 pounds so that it can absorb all of the layers of charcoal.
+However, don't feel limited to white paper.
+Black charcoal works well with different tones as well such as gray, brown, and tan paper.

 Try this: Staedtler Mars Plastic Vinyl Eraser